JakobSteixner/Parse_Negation/README.md

 * display_scope.py -- displacy-interface that displays the recognised entities after appending a string to any entity that is in the scope of a negation (or has any other user-defined feature).
 A recognised entity "Google" will thus be displayed as, e.g. "Google ORG_NG" instead of "Google ORG" to indicate it's negated.
+Sample output demonstrating this is available under \*negated.html.

 Usage
 ---